ahope1/BeebScott/test/README.md

 # Tests

+The file you want is ***cases.DAT***.
+It contains tests that can be run in any Scott Adams game interpreter program (e.g. [ScottFree](http://ifarchive.org/indexes/if-archive/scott-adams/interpreters/scottfree/)).

-You can [run the tests](http://bbcmicro.co.uk//jsbeeb/play.php?autoboot&disc=https://raw.githubusercontent.com/ahope1/BeebScott/master/test/cases.ssd) in a BBC Micro emulator.
+You can [run the tests](http://bbcmicro.co.uk//jsbeeb/play.php?autoboot&disc=https://raw.githubusercontent.com/ahope1/BeebScott/master/test/cases.ssd) in a BBC Micro emulator right now.

+### Files

 ***cases.sck*** is written in uncompiled ScottKit format and collates a number of test cases, which were originally discussed [on intfiction.org](https://intfiction.org/t/scott-adams-interpreter-discrepancies/).